SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/03-Cinema-Income.md

 [/code-editor]
 [task-description]
 # Description
-You have been hired by a cinema to create a program that calculates whether there would be enough viewers to fill the cinema hall and what the income of the event would be.
+You have been hired by a cinema to create a program that calculates whether there would be enough viewers to fill the cinema hall and what would be the generated event income.

-On the first line, you are going to receive the number of seats in the hall.
+On the first line you are going to receive the number of seats in the hall.

-On the following lines, until the command **"Movie time!"** is received, you will receive numbers, representing how many people want to enter the hall.
+On the following lines, until the command **"Movie time!"** is received, you will receive an integer representing the number of people who want to enter the hall.

-The price for a ticket is **5$**.
+The cost per ticket is **$5**.

-If the current number of people that enter the hall can be divided by **3** without a remainder, there is a **5$** discount on the total price.
+If at any given moment the number of people entering the hall can be divided by **3** without a remainder there is a **$5** discount on the total price.

-If there are no more free seats for the people that want to enter, the program should end.
+If there are no more free seats for the people that want to enter the program should end.

-If more people than the available seats number try to enter the hall, it should be considered full and the program should stop.
+If the number of people is more than the available seats the hall is considered to be full and the program stops.

 ## Input
 Read from the console: